luisral6/AgendaFlask/README.md

 - No database abstraction layer.
 - Not asynchronous friendly.

-## More common technologies used with the platform/framework
+## Most common technologies used with the platform/framework

+- SQLalchemy: A toolkit and Object Relational Mapper that gives application developers the full power and flexibility of SQL.
+- PIP: A packaging manager for Python.

 ## Most popular IDEs